HacKanCuBa/asgi-signing-middleware/docs/docs/examples.md

     def authenticated_guard(request: Request, _: HTTPRouteHandler) -> None:
         """Guard for authenticated users."""
         if not request.user:
-            raise NotAuthorizedException('User data is not valid')
+            raise NotAuthorizedException('You need to login first')

     class SignedCookieAuthMiddleware(AbstractAuthenticationMiddleware):